devAYZ/twice/README.md

 ## Architecture
 - MVVM (Model-View-ViewModel)
-   - Ensures separation of concerns for better maintainability and testability.
+   - This architecture ensures separation of concerns for better maintainability and testability.
-   - Views are built using **SwiftUI** and a custom view build in UIKit and bidge using the **UIViewRepresentable**
+   - Views are built using **SwiftUI** and a custom view built in UIKit and bridged using the **UIViewRepresentable** protocol

 ## Assets
-- Systmen Assets: Images, Fonts, Colors
+- System Assets: Images, Fonts, Colors

 ## Dependency Manager